With our latest release of MyRapidi, we have done some changes to the Schedules page.

 Schedules Notified (overdue)

-Next, you have the sub-page 'Notified (overdue)' where you have a view of all active Schedules that you have been notified about due to an error on a specific Schedule.
+Next, you have the sub-page 'Notified (overdue)' that is showing a list of all active Schedules that you have been notified about due to an error on a specific Schedule.

 Image: 'Schedules' > 'Notified (overdue)' - Schedules that you have been notified about due to an error on a specific Schedule and that are (overdue)

-Next, you have the sub-page 'Grouped' where you have a list of the Schedules sorted by Group or Transfer code.
+Next, you have the sub-page 'Grouped' where you have a list of the Schedules grouped by Group or Transfer.
 This would be the 'Schedules' page that we had in the previous MyRapidi version.

 Image: 'Schedules' > 'Grouped' - Schedules sorted by Group or Transfer